Cogito2012/3DFaceRecon/README.md

 	tensorboard --logdir=./ --port=6710
 	```

+### Disclaimer

+    > * Currently, this repo has not been well improved to completely get exactly the same results of the paper.
+    > * Parts of the C++ codes related to the zbuffer rendering are referenced from [3DDFA](http://www.cbsr.ia.ac.cn/users/xiangyuzhu/projects/3DDFA/main.htm).

 ### Citation
-If you find this implementation or the analysis conducted in our report helpful, please consider citing:
+If you find this implementation helpful to your research paper, please consider citing:

 	@article{Richardson_CVPR2017,
 	    Author = {E. Richardson and M. Sela and R. Or-El and R. Kimmel},